docker/docs/engine/installation/index.md

 ### Updates, and patches

-- A given Docker EE release will receive patches and updates for at least **one year** after it is released.
+- A given Docker EE release receives patches and updates for at least **one year** after it is released.
-- A given Docker CE Stable release will receive patches and updates for **one month after the next Docker CE Stable release**.
+- A given Docker CE Stable release receives patches and updates for **one month after the next Docker CE Stable release**.
-- A given Docker CE Edge release will not receive any patches or updates after a subsequent Docker CE Edge or Stable release.
+- A given Docker CE Edge release does not receive any patches or updates after a subsequent Docker CE Edge or Stable release.

 ### Prior releases